sjtrimble/angular/aio/content/getting-started/index.md

 The `app-side-nav` component displays on the left side of the page, under the top bar.

-### Review
+#### Review

 In this section, you learned:

+* The general structure of Angular project files
+* About the `app-root` component, which is generated when you create a new Angular project
-* How to use the `Angular Generator` and app preview in StackBlitz
+* How to use the `Angular Generator` and app preview to accelerate development in StackBlitz
-* The general structure of Angular workspace and project files
 * How to create all three parts of a component, following this pattern:
     1. Generate the skeleton component
     2. Define the properties and functionality (in the component `.ts` file)